Back to overview

 • behaving professionally.

-Equally, if you’re at a firm or chambers, you should be assessing whether it’s the sort of place you can imagine working.
+Equally, if you’re at a law firm or chambers, you should be assessing whether it’s the sort of place you can imagine working.
 If you’re at one of the other voluntary schemes (eg, Citizens Advice or a pro bono clinic), make sure you’re taking mental notes about how you respond to the type of work to which you’re being exposed.
 What sparks your interest?
 What makes you switch off?
 What would you like to learn more about?
 Don’t forget, it’s a two-way process.

-Following up after the placement
+Following up after the work placement

 Send a brief email thanking the recruiter for your placement/mini-pupillage/work experience.
 Add a personal touch along the lines of how you think the experience has helped you at the outset of your career and what you most enjoyed.
 You may also like to connect with people you worked with on LinkedIn.

-Finally, a reality check: some firms recruit trainees directly from vacation schemes, so it’s worth getting onto a scheme if possible.
+Finally, a reality check: some law firms recruit trainees directly from vacation schemes, so it’s worth getting onto a scheme if possible.
 In addition, you should ask family members, friends, teachers and even friends of friends if they know anyone working in the legal profession who might be able to help you get some experience.